This week, Kat Arney discovers how a TV catchphrase inspired a real-life chemical compound.

 Although Na and Canfield didn’t inadvertently find a new chemical blockbuster, they’re glad they tried.
 In an Chemistry World interview with Tabitha Watson, also published in Scientific American, Canfield explained that he and his team are trying to invent and study brand new materials, so they have to get their inspiration from somewhere.
 ‘If it’s really a new compound you do not… even know what its structure is.
 You interview the material by doing measurements and see what it has to offer.
 This is the nature of basic research – sometimes you explore at the edges of knowledge.’
 That’s a nice lesson for every scientist to take to heart, especially when you’ve spent a long time making an exploratory compound based on a joke in a comedy show.

-Finally, I’ve spent far too long trying to spell out words using the periodic table, and while I’ve spotted CoPErNiCuS – that’s cobalt, phosphorus, erbium, nickel, copper and sulphur - GeNiUS (germanium, nickel, uranium and sulphur) and three different ways of making bacon*, the closest I’ve got to a catchphrase is an impossible molecule made of two argon atoms and hydrogen, creating Alan Partridge’s famous ‘Ar-H-Ar!’
+Finally, I’ve spent far too long trying to spell out words using the periodic table, and while I’ve spotted CoPErNiCuS – that’s cobalt, phosphorus, erbium, nickel, copper and sulfur - GeNiUS (germanium, nickel, uranium and sulfur) and three different ways of making bacon*, the closest I’ve got to a catchphrase is an impossible molecule made of two argon atoms and hydrogen, creating Alan Partridge’s famous ‘Ar-H-Ar!’

 If you can do better, tweet us at @chemistryworld and maybe an enterprising chemist will attempt to turn it into reality.
 Bazinga!